MinecraftForge/Documentation/docs/concepts/registries.md

 There's a global registry where all the other registries are stored.
 By taking a `Class` that a registry is supposed to store or its `ResourceLocation` name, one can retrieve a registry from this registry.
 For example, one can use `GameRegistry.findRegistry(Block.class)` to get the registry for blocks.
 Any mod can create their own registries, and any mod can register things to registries from any other mod.
 Registries are created by using `RegistryBuilder` inside a `RegistryEvent.NewRegistry` event handler.
 This class takes certain parameters for the registry it will generate, such as the name, the `Class` of it's values, and various callbacks for when the registry is changed.
 Upon calling `RegistryBuilder::create`, the registry is built, registered to the metaregistry, and returned to the caller.

 In order for a class to have a registry, it needs to implement `IForgeRegistryEntry`.
 This interface defines `getRegistryName(ResourceLocation)`, `setRegistryName(ResourceLocation)`, and `getRegistryType()`. `getRegistryType` is the base `Class` of the registry the object is to be registered to.
 It is recommended to extend the default `IForgeRegistryEntry.Impl` class instead of implementing `IForgeRegistryEntry` directly.
 This class also provides two convenience implementations of `setRegistryName`: one where the parameter is a single string, and one where there are two string parameters.
-The overload that takes a single string checks whether the input contains a `:` (i.e. it checks whether the passed in stringified `ResourceLocation` has a domain), and if it doesn't, it uses the current modid as the resource domain.
-The two argument overload simply constructs the registry name using the `modID` as the domain and `name` as the path.
+The overload that takes a single string checks whether the input contains a `:` (i.e. it checks whether the passed in stringified `ResourceLocation` has a namespace), and if it doesn't, it uses the current modid as the resource namespace.
+The two argument overload simply constructs the registry name using the `modID` as the namespace and `name` as the path.

 Injecting Registry Values Into Fields
 -------------------------------------

 It is possible to have Forge inject values from registries into `public static final` fields of classes.
 This is done by annotating classes and fields with `@ObjectHolder`.
-If a class has this annotation, all the `public static final` fields within are taken to be object holders too, and the value of the annotation is the domain of the holder (i.e. every field uses it as the default domain for the registry name of the object to inject).
-If a field has this annotation, and the value does not contain a domain, the domain is chosen from the surrounding class's `@ObjectHolder` annotation.
+If a class has this annotation, all the `public static final` fields within are taken to be object holders too, and the value of the annotation is the namespace of the holder (i.e. every field uses it as the default namespace for the registry name of the object to inject).
+If a field has this annotation, and the value does not contain a namespace, the namespace is chosen from the surrounding class's `@ObjectHolder` annotation.
 If the class is not annotated in this situation, the field is ignored with a warning.
-If it does contain a domain, then the object to inject into the field is the object with that name.
+If it does contain a namespace, then the object to inject into the field is the object with that name.
 If the class has the annotation and one of the `public static final` fields does not, then the resource path of the object's name is taken to be the field's name.
 The type of the registry is taken from the type of the field.

 !!! note
     If an object is not found, either because the object itself hasn't been registered or because the registry does not exist, a debug message is logged and the field is left unchanged.